polynetwork/poly-bridge/README.md

 # Poly Bridge

-This file involves essential APIs provided by PolyBridge and describes how to......
+This file involves essential APIs provided by PolyBridge and describes how to deploy these APIs.

 ## API